breezy-team/breezy/doc/user_manual/installing.rst

   $ bzr pull

 to get the latest version.
 Installing by this method means that you may be missing some of the dependencies.
+The main one is `python-debian`_.
-These are `python-debian`_ and `python-deb822`_.
-Installing the packages for these dependencies will probably get you a working install, but API changes may mean that you need to install a development version of these libraries.
+Installing the package for this dependency will probably get you a working install, but API changes may mean that you need to install a development version of this library.

 To check your install you should be able to run